- Your Government

 - Once the horn sounds, everyone must get to safety.
 Safety is meant to be a building, inside vehicles, etc. DO NOT go into the pavilion, under overhangs, or under trees once this system is activated.

-- Activities may resume only after three 5-second blasts of the horn are sounded and the strobe light stops flashing.
+- Activities may resume only after three five-second blasts of the horn are sounded and the strobe light stops flashing.